mewza/freedom_pool/README.md

 LICENSE: LOVE FREEWARE- use it as you please.
 Provided AS-IS.
 Would appreciate a "Thank you" in the credits of the application, and a reference to this page on Github.

 The one and only - original inventor of "MacAmp" and "Winamp" who was saved by GOD from death in "mysterious" circumstances *cough* *cough*, and no resurrection from the dead is never fun, and in many ways I understood what Jesus has been through with crucifiction and resurrection as a result from a very direct experience of it, and no, no doctors were involved - just GOD.
 And yes, GOD is very real.
 P.S.
-Russian pepole are not your enemy, they are your friend, in fact, dear western ignoramuses! =)
+Russian pepole are not your enemy, they are your friend, in fact, dear western ignoramuses - don't trust your oligarchs or your mainstream media.

 Dmitry Boldyrev <subband@protonmail.com>